BestTimesToVisit.com Logo

 Te Puia's Geothermal Wonders & Māori Culture

-Stroll amongst giants on the Redwoods Treewalk, a series of suspension bridges 20 meters above the forest floor.
-The towering Californian Redwoods create a magical, ethereal atmosphere, especially on a misty morning.
-Consider the evening illumination tour for a completely different, enchanting perspective.
+Wander amongst giants on the Redwoods Treewalk, a series of suspended walkways 20 meters above the forest floor.
+As sunlight filters through the towering redwood trees, it creates a magical, almost spiritual atmosphere.
+Consider the evening illumination tour for an entirely different, enchanting perspective.

 See all 8 things to do →